kirti/string_cal/README.md

  # to start the project
  npm run start

+ above command will start the index.js file , which will load all the cases.

 # to run  the test
 npm run test

+ above command will load the test :) .

 # JEST is used for testing